kylergib/Asus-Zephyrus-M-gm501gs-Mojave/README.md

 Issues with lag when asking for admin password, used NoTouchID.kext\
 Battery manager, fixed with ACPIBatteryManager.kext\
 Audio, fixed with AppleALC.kext and changing Audio Inject to 13 in clover config.plist\
+Disable Nvidia GPU with DSDT patch, thanks to Mald0n.
 FNKeys, used Karabiner to alter

 ### What doesn't work